intrd/bitcoin-tofybot/README.md

 A reboot of my old HAL10K traderbot that was deprecated on MTGox crash. (new algos, new approach)

-* Working and profiting on OKCoin Futures
+* Working on OKCoin Futures

 Installation
 ============